mneiferbag/robot-ftp-db/doc/article.md

 You can easily recognize the AAA pattern.
 I use the test setup in the settings section for the arrange step.
 But there are other options as well.
 See [Test setup and teardown](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-setup-and-teardown) in the documentation.

 I use the space separated format, where two or more spaces separate pieces of the data, such as keywords and their arguments.
-So, in the example above, `Keyword For Action One` is parsed as one token because the words are separated by one space.
+So, in the example above, `Keyword For Action One` is parsed as one token because the words are separated only by one space.
 But `Keyword` and `Parameters` are parsed as two token because they are separated by more then two spaces.
 For other formats see [Supported file formats](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#supported-file-formats) in the documentation.

 Let's have a look at the test case for our business process as we would write it for Robot Framework.